cqz7633/FIAAU/README.md

 ### Integration results process

 The integration process is controlled by an R script, which will generate the FIAAU_integate directory under the output parameter directory of FIAAU_process.py and save the results here.
+Please be careful not to change the structure of the six method directories under the FIAAU process output directory.
+The integration section will read them in a relatively fixed path.
 The parameters of the `FIAAU_integrate.R` script is provided as below:
 ```
 Usage: FIAAU_integrate.R [-[-help|h]] [-[-fiaau_dir|f] <character>] [-[-control|c] <character>] [-[-treatment|t] <character>] [-[-over_num|n] [<integer>]] [-[-qapa_cut|q] [<double>]] [-[-p_met|pm] [<double>]] [-[-p_int|pi] [<double>]]